jeffgoens/jeffgoens.github.io/blog.md

 ### What is something about you that can only be learned by reading this blog? ###
 - I've worked the past 33 years in the automotive industry.
-Very eager to start a new direction in life!!
+Very eager to start a new direction in life.
 - Huge SEC football fan.
 Can you guess which team...Roll Tide!!
 - Can drive an M1 Abrams tank if needed.